 Phone Number: +1 213-384-9678

-Website: http://www.678us.com/ (their NYC site is better with more complete info)
+Website: http://baekjeongnyc.com/ (this is their NYC site that has more complete info)

 Reservation: First come first serve, does not take reservation